-Here’s a 4-part process to develop a killer elevator pitch for your business.
+Elevator pitch – 4-part process to develop it for your business

 NOTE: there are 10, 30 and 60-second versions of it that you can use in the following components.